 - Keep your hands firmly on the wheel – This will keep you from accidentally instigating further aggression.
 Even a seemingly reasonable reactive gesture, like throwing one hand up in exasperation, can cause further issues with an aggressive driver.
 If your driving instigated the aggression (as in you made a mistake that angered another driver), use an open palm gesture to show your acknowledgement of the offensive deed or do nothing at all to avoid misunderstanding.

-- Leave earlier rather than later – Waiting in long lines of traffic where multitudes of drivers are all trying to get to the same place can make tensions run high.
+- Leave earlier rather than later – Waiting in long lines of traffic where many drivers are all trying to get to the same place can make tensions run high.
 To avoid running behind and risking aggressive driving, give yourself ample time to reach your destination.

-- Stay in your vehicle – No matter what.
+- Stay in your vehicle – No matter what happens, do not exit your car.
 Situations can escalate quickly when two angry drivers decide to approach each other.
 Turn on some soothing music to help you relax and think happy thoughts.

-Whatever you do, don’t give in to aggressive driving to punish the one who did it to you.
+Whatever you do, don’t give in to aggressive driving to punish someone.
 Combat aggressive driving with defensive driving and by taking steps to stay calm in the face of road rage.
 Next time someone late to work tailgates you in the left hand lane, or worse, cuts you off, breathe deeply, mutter under your breath, turn on the radio and stay focused on following the rules of the road.